 - You can grab this design here

 Or you can make your design right inside Cricut Design Space, you can do whatever you like.
-Use an image from Cricut Access or design your own, do only text or a combination of text and illustrations.
+You can use an image from Cricut Access or design your own, do only text or a combination of text and illustrations.
 You can grab free printables and turn them into your own SVGs if you have the skills.

 Seriously, the design possibilities are endless.
-It’s just all about what you want your DIY door mat to say on your front porch.
-Just feel free to get as creative as you want–it’s your personalized door mat, after all.
+It's just all about what you want your custom welcome mat to say on your front porch.
+Just feel free to get as creative as you want--it's your personalized doormat, after all.

 I decided I wanted mine to say, knock hard, but not like you the police, because THAT is a funny doormat.
 The natural coir fiber outdoor mat is great for cleaning off muddy feet, and the outdoor paint lasts forever no matter the weather conditions.

-That coir material is great at trapping dirt so it won’t be dragged into your house.
-Which is the best thing ever about having a doormat, right?!
+That coir material is great at trapping dirt so it won't be dragged into your house.
+This is the best thing about having a doormat in my opinion.

 To actually make the doormat, you will need to:

 - Create a stencil in Cricut Design Space, or upload a pre-made SVG Check out the ones in my shop here

 - Cut a stencil with your Cricut machine.